RehgLab/RAVE/README.md

 ## Citation

 ```
-@article{2312.04524,
+@inproceedings{kara2024rave,
-Author = {Ozgur Kara and Bariscan Kurtkaya and Hidir Yesiltepe and James M. Rehg and Pinar Yanardag},
+  title={ISNAS-DIP: Image-Specific Neural Architecture Search for Deep Image Prior},
-Title = {RAVE: Randomized Noise Shuffling for Fast and Consistent Video Editing with Diffusion Models},
+  author={Ozgur Kara and Bariscan Kurtkaya and Hidir Yesiltepe and James M. Rehg and Pinar Yanardag},
-Year = {2023},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-Eprint = {arXiv:2312.04524},
+  year={2024}
 }

 ```

 ## Maintenance